-Data submitted to FRDR will be stored on Compute Canada managed infrastructure at the University of Victoria or at the University of Waterloo, ON.
+Data submitted to FRDR is housed on Compute Canada managed infrastructure at the University of Victoria, BC or at the University of Waterloo, ON.
 Research data submitted to FRDR does not leave Canada.

-The metadata related to datasets is housed in a database at Victoria.
-Most of that metadata is shared with Globus, running on Amazon Web Services services in the USA to be indexed and made available for discovering datasets.
+The metadata related to datasets is housed in a database the University of Victoria.
+Most of that metadata is shared with Globus, running on Amazon Web Services services in the USA, to be indexed and made available for discovering datasets.
 Certain metadata fields, for example, submitter contact information, are not shared with Globus.

 FRDR makes extensive use of tools operated by Globus.
 Globus is a non-profit project out of the University of Chicago and Argonne National Laboratory.
 Globus is a partner in the delivery of the FRDR service and provided the following statement: